baedrik/snip721-reference-impl/README.md

 The ID of the minted token will also be returned in a LogAttribute with the key `minted`.

 ### <a name="metadata"></a>Metadata
-Metadata for a token that follows CW-721 metadata specification, which is based on ERC721 Metadata JSON Schema.
+This is the metadata for a token that follows CW-721 metadata specification, which is based on ERC721 Metadata JSON Schema.
 ```
 {
 	"token_uri": "optional_uri_pointing_to_off-chain_JSON_metadata",